 | MONTANA | ||

-| YES | LR-121 | Would require proof of citizenship in order for a person to receive certain state services, which includes attending Montana’s public colleges. |
+| YES | LR-121 | Would require proof of citizenship for a person to receive certain state services, including attending Montana’s public colleges. |

 | NEW JERSEY | ||

-| YES | Question 1 | Would let the state issue a $750-million bond for buildings and upgrades at public and private colleges. |
+| YES | Question 1 | Would let the state issue a $750 million bond for buildings and upgrades at public and private colleges. |

 | NEW MEXICO | ||

-| YES | Question C | Would authorize a $120-million sale for certain higher education repairs and improvements. |
+| YES | Question C | Would authorize a $120 million sale for certain higher education repairs and improvements. |

 | OKLAHOMA | ||

-| YES | Question 759 | Would ban affirmative action programs in the state, including their use in public colleges’ admission policies. |
+| YES | Question 759 | Would ban affirmative action programs in the state, including their use in public colleges’ admissions policies. |

 | RHODE ISLAND | ||

-| YES | Question 759 | Would give Rhode Island College up to $50-million for its health and nursing programs’ facilities. |
+| YES | Question 759 | Would give Rhode Island College up to $50 million for its health and nursing program facilities. |

 | WASHINGTON | ||

-| NO | SJR 8223 | Would allow the UW and WSU to invest publicly-generated revenue (i.e. parking fees and indirect-cost reimbursement for grants) in corporate stock. |
+| NO | SJR 8223 | Would allow UW and WSU to invest publicly generated revenue (parking fees, indirect cost reimbursement) in corporate stock. |

-| YES | Initiative 1185 | Would renew the requirement of a two-thirds legislative vote in order to create new taxes or raise existing ones–effectively making it more difficult for the state to generate new revenue for programs including higher education. |
+| YES | Initiative 1185 | Would renew the requirement of a two-thirds legislative vote to create or raise taxes, making new revenue generation more difficult for programs including higher education. |